dthpham/sminterpolate/README.md

 #Butterflow

-*Butterflow* is a stand alone, easy to use command line tool that lets you create fluid slow motion and smooth motion videos by increasing frame rates through a process known as motion interpolation.
+*Butterflow* is a easy to use command line tool that lets you create fluid slow motion and smooth motion videos by increasing frame rates through a process known as motion interpolation.

 ###How does it work?